aress31/burpgpt/README.md

 > While the report is automated, it still requires triaging and post-processing by security professionals, as it may contain false positives.

 > [!WARNING]
-> The effectiveness of this extension is heavily reliant on the [quality and precision of the prompts](#prompt-configuration) created by the user for the `GPT` model.
+> The effectiveness of this extension is heavily reliant on the [quality and precision of the prompts](#prompt-configuration) created by the user for the selected `GPT` model.
 This targeted approach will help ensure the `GPT model` generates accurate and valuable results for your security analysis.

 ## Features